 The different techniques used to restore teeth function and improve their appearance are considered the most common procedures of cosmetic dentistry.
-Among the most demanded and traditional procedures, the dental crowns and bridges can be included.
+Among the most demanded and traditional procedures, the dental crowns and bridges ( please follow the link to read more on Bridge on root canals) can be included.

 Dental crowns can also be used to cover an implant and give it a more natural appearance and improve its functionality.
 Due to their popularity and success, there are many types of materials available to create dental crowns; for example, gold, metal alloys, acrylic and ceramic.